Menu

 • In 1997, the then Chief of Air Staff praised him for his dedication to duty.

-• A. K. Bharti served as the Squadron Commanding Officer from 16 August 2005 to 2 September 2007 at The No.30 Squadron in Lohegaon Air Force Station, Pune, Maharashtra.
+• A. K. Bharti served as the Squadron Commanding Officer from 16 August 2005 to 2 September 2007 at No.30 Squadron in Lohegaon Air Force Station, Pune, Maharashtra.

 An old picture of A. K. Bharti